srimani-programmer/Breast-Cancer-Predictor/README.md

 ## Please follow the Code of Conduct: [Code of Conduct](https://github.com/srimani-programmer/Breast-Cancer-Predictor/blob/master/CODE_OF_CONDUCT.md)
 # Aim of the Project
-#### > To predict if a breast cancer is Malignant or Benign using Image Dataset as well as Numerical Data
+#### > To predict if breast cancer is Malignant or Benign using Image Dataset as well as Numerical Data
 #### > Apply ML and DL Models to predict the severity of the Breast-Cancer
 #### > Create a Wonderful UI for this project using Front End Languages and Frameworks (Like Bootstrap)
 #### > Create the Backend using Flask Framework.
-#### > Deploy on Cloud and make this wonderful project available to public
+#### > Deploy on Cloud and make this wonderful project available to the public

-#### Note: Kindly do not push any changes to Main or Master Branch.
+#### Note: Kindly do not push any changes to the Main or Master Branch.
 A New Branch named "New_Pipeline" is already created and push all the changes to this branch
 #### Don't forget to create an issue before making a PR
 :point_right: Repo Link : [https://github.com/srimani-programmer/Breast-Cancer-Predictor/](https://github.com/srimani-programmer/Breast-Cancer-Predictor/)